 Girl Row 12: Ch 1, 2sc in first st, sc in each of the next 8 sts, 2sc in last st, turn (12)

-Girl Row 13: Ch 1, 2sc in first st, sc in each of the next 10 sts, 2sc in last st, turn (14) at the completion of row 13 go ahead and fasten off and weave in yarn ends.
+Girl Row 13: Ch 1, 2sc in first st, sc in each of the next 10 sts, 2sc in last st, turn (14) after row 13, go ahead and fasten off and weave in yarn ends.

 One body has been crocheted.
 Each Gingerbread boy or girl will need to have 2 pieces, so go ahead and make the 2nd one.
 Then make as many friends as you want, the more the merrier!